hotdogee/django-blast/sphinx_doc/usability.md

 You need an observation room with a computer on the Internet, screen sharing software and speakers.

 During the break after each session, observers need to write the problems observed to discuss later in the debriefing.
-Printing forms for the observes to fill after each test is a good idea.
+Printing forms for the observers to fill after each test is a good idea.

 **What do you test and when do you test?**